alfonso-martinez/MySite/content/post/MyFolder/PolytomousIRT_SWLS.md

 ---
-title: An Application of Polytomous Item Response Models to the Satisfaction with Life Scale
+title: Exploring the Psychometric Properties of the Satisfaction with Life Scale with Item Response Theory
 subtitle:
 summary:
 authors: